cncf/techdocs/README.md

 ## Assistance program for technical documentation

 The TechDocs team can assist CNCF projects analyze and improve their documentation.
-For details, see the TechDocs [assistance-program][].
+For details, see the TechDocs [assistance program](docs/assistance.md).

-[assistance-program]: ./assistance.md

 ### Resources